Koushikphy/Koushikphy.github.io/_pages/about.md

 Hi there, I'm **Koushik Naskar**, a Data Scientist with a Ph.D. in Computational Sciences, working at the intersection of AI, automation, and real-world problem solving.

-Professionally, I build AI-driven tools to automate workflows, improve efficiency, and turn ideas into scalable solutions.
-My work focuses on applying advanced GenAI techniques to solve real-world problems and create practical impact across complex systems.
+Professionally, I design and develop AI solutions that bring ideas to life through automation, smarter decision-making, and scalable innovation.
+My work focuses on applying Generative AI to create meaningful real-world impact across industries, from operations to digital products.

-In my free time, I enjoy exploring new technologies, experimenting with ideas, and building useful tools.
-Check out the [Projects page](/projects) to know more about the tools I built.
+In my free time, I enjoy exploring emerging technologies, experimenting with new ideas, and building tools that solve practical problems.
+I'm constantly curious about how technology can be applied in creative and meaningful ways.
+Check out the [Projects page](/projects) to learn more about the tools and solutions I've built.

 ## 🎓 Education